-Environmental, social and governance analysis is embedded into the Company's investment processes by the Investment Manager in order to build and protect long-term value for investors.
-A framework based on 10 key ESG themes is used to structure analysis, monitor and report on ESG risks and opportunities across the lifecycle of investments.
-Further information in relation to the Investment Manager's integration of ESG factors in management of the Company's portfolio is set out on pages 20 to 28 of the Strategic Report.
-Your Board is particularly pleased to note the focus of the Manager in this area.
+Environmental, social and governance analysis is embedded into the Company's investment processes by the Manager in order to build and protect long-term value for investors.
+A framework based on ten key ESG themes in each portfolio is used to structure analysis, monitor and report on ESG risks and opportunities across their lifecycle.
+Further information in relation to the Manager's integration of ESG factors in the management of the Company's portfolio is set out on pages 24 to 31 of the Strategic Report.